-- (b)(1) Membership on a standing committee during the course of a Congress shall be contingent on continuing membership in the party caucus or conference that nominated the Member, Delegate, or Resident Commissioner concerned for election to such committee.
-Should a Member, Delegate or Resident Commissioner cease to be a member of a particular party caucus or conference, that Member, Delegate, or Resident Commissioner shall automatically cease to be a member of each standing committee to which elected on the basis of nomination by that caucus or conference.
+(b)(1) Membership on a standing committee during the course of a Congress shall be contingent on continuing membership in the party caucus or conference that nominated the Member, Delegate, or Resident Commissioner concerned for election to such committee.
+Should a Member, Delegate, or Resident Commissioner cease to be a member of a particular party caucus or conference, that Member, Delegate, or Resident Commissioner shall automatically cease to be a member of each standing committee to which elected on the basis of nomination by that caucus or conference.
 The chair of the relevant party caucus or conference shall notify the Speaker whenever a Member, Delegate, or Resident Commissioner ceases to be a member of that caucus or conference.
-The Speaker shall notify the chair of each affected committee that the election of such Member, Delegate, or Resident Commissioner to the committee is automatically vacated under this subparagraph. - (2)(A) Except as specified in subdivision (B), a Member, Delegate, or Resident Commissioner may not serve simultaneously as a member of more than two standing committees or more than four subcommittees of the standing committees. - (B)(i) Ex officio service by a chair or ranking minority member of a committee on each of its subcommittees under a committee rule does not count against the limitation on subcommittee service. - (ii) Service on an investigative subcommittee of the Committee on Standards of Official Conduct under paragraph (a)(4) does not count against the limitation on subcommittee service. - (iii) Any other exception to the limitations in subdivision (A) may be approved by the House on the recommendation of the relevant party caucus or conference. - (C) In this subparagraph the term "subcommittee" includes a panel (other than a special oversight panel of the Committee on Armed Services), task force, special subcommittee, or other subunit of a standing committee that is established for a cumulative period longer than six months in a Congress. - (c) One of the members of each standing committee shall be elected by the House, on the nomination of the majority party caucus or conference, as chair thereof.
+The Speaker shall notify the chair of each affected committee that the election of such Member, Delegate, or Resident Commissioner to the committee is automatically vacated under this sub-

+(2)(A) Except as specified in subdivision (B), a Member, Delegate, or Resident Commissioner may not serve simultaneously as a member of more than two standing committees or more than four subcommittees of the standing committees.

+(B)(i) Ex officio service by a chair or ranking minority member of a committee on each of its subcommittees under a committee rule does not count against the limitation on subcommittee service.

+- (ii) Service on an investigative subcommittee of the Committee on Ethics under paragraph (a)(4) does not count against the limitation on subcommittee service. - (iii) Any other exception to the limitations in subdivision (A) may be approved by the House on the recommendation of the relevant party caucus or conference. - (C) In this subparagraph the term "subcommittee" includes a panel (other than a special oversight panel of the Committee on Armed Services), task force, special subcommittee, or other subunit of a standing committee that is established for a cumulative period longer than six months in a Congress.

+(c) One of the members of each standing committee shall be elected by the House, on the nomination of the majority party caucus or conference, as chair thereof.
 In the absence of the member serving as chair, the member next in rank (and so on, as often as the case shall happen) shall act as chair.
 Rank shall be determined by the order members are named in resolutions electing them to the committee.
 In the case of a vacancy in the elected chair of a committee, the House shall elect another chair.

+(d)(1) Except as permitted by subparagraph (2), a committee may have not more than five subcommittees.

+(2)(A) A committee that maintains a subcommittee on oversight may have not more than six subcommittees.

+(B) The Committee on Appropriations may have not more than 13 subcommittees.

-- (d)(1) Except as permitted by subparagraph (2), a committee may have not more than five subcommittees. - (2) A committee that maintains a subcommittee on oversight may have not more than six subcommittees.
-The Committee on Appropriations may have not more than 13 subcommittees.
-The Committee on Oversight and Government Reform may have not more than seven subcommittees. - (e) The House shall fill a vacancy on a standing committee by election on the nomination of the respective party caucus or conference.
+(C) The Committee on Armed Services may have not more than seven subcommittees

+(D) The Committee on Foreign Affairs may have not more than seven subcommittees.

+(E) The Committee on Oversight and Reform may have not more than seven subcommittees.

+(F) The Committee on Transportation and Infrastructure may have not more than six subcommittees.

+(e) The House shall fill a vacancy on a standing committee by election on the nomination of the respective party caucus or conference.